Skip to Content

 STATEFloridaChild Care

-Families in Florida who are trying to work or get training to work may be eligible for child care assistance through the School Readiness Program.
+Families in Florida who are working or preparing for work may be eligible for child care assistance through the School Readiness (SR) Program.

-These services range from extended day care to after-school, and school-age care for children whose parents
+Services range from extended day care to after-school, and school-age care for children from birth up to age 13 whose parents

 1. are at or below 55% of the State Median Income (SMI),1 and